-This 10 km route takes about an hour when combining a mixture of running, walking, getting lost and taking photos and if you want to use a map, it’s Ordnance Survey Explorer 34.
+This 10 km West Sussex walk takes about an hour when combining a mixture of running, walking, getting lost and taking photos and if you want to use a map, it’s Ordnance Survey Explorer 34.
 There is a slightly longer route for the intrepid.
 There are no major venues en route but lots of stunning countryside to enjoy and some fabulous views.

 Start in the recreation ground in the centre of Warninglid and then head down what must surely be called Kissing Gate Alley which starts behind the allotments and brings you out on to Colwood Lane.
 You can pick up the High Weald Landscape Trail (HWLT) here which runs down Colwood Lane but if you cross more or less straight over, and follow the footpath for a short while and then turn right, there’s a much more pleasant footpath that runs parallel to the HWLT and joins it again further down.
 It’s off the beaten track, undulating and I didn’t meet anyone until the outskirts of Bolney.

 When you get to Jeremy’s Lane you go left for a short distance and then right through the grounds at Wykehurst.
 It has the feeling of a Brontë sister novel here with sloping parklands ahead of you and if you look back you may be lucky enough to catch a glimpse of this extraordinary building designed in 1871 in a combination of French and German architectural styles and best described as Gothic.
 The main gates have a pair of griffins with spread wings perched on either side and the house has featured in a number of films including The Eagle Has Landed and Oh!
 What a Lovely War.
 As kids in the 1970s, I remember hearing fascinating stories about its many occupants (which included a free-flying parrot) but it’s been owned by an Iranian writer and filmmaker Ebrahim Golestan since the 1980s.